bbc/simorgh/data/README.md

 These are a set of data samples which represent possible input to Simorgh from upstream systems (and ultimately from a CMS).
 They cover a number of scenarios, most of which are made up with random Lorem Ipsum or real text.

-Scenarios are divided into 'test' and 'prod' - those in prod are based on real articles that were published on the BBC News website, and are considered safe content to use in the production environment.

 Unless otherwise specified, metadata is Home: News, Category: News, Genre: none

 <!--prettier-ignore-->